murffious/fin_tech_SkillsSpend/mocks/DynamoTips.md

 Because of this, we’ll use a composite primary key with both a HASH and RANGE value.
 The composite primary key will give us the Query ability on the HASH key to satisfy one of the query patterns we need.
 In the DynamoDB API specification, the partition key is called HASH and the sort key is called RANGE, and in this guide we will use the API terminology interchangeably and especially when we discuss the code or DynamoDB JSON wire format.

 Mock Data is 1st step to building front end

+### What about AWS DocumentDB?

+- Another AWS NoSQL option - can use Spring Data MongoDB
+- $ $ $
+- Seems more geared towards MongoDB "conversions"
+- More flexible queries than DynamoDB, but so is ElasticSearch
+- Not quite the "real" thing

+Using DocumentDB kind of feels like using MongoDB, but when you get to more advanced use cases you start to see where it breaks down.
+It gets better every day, but if you are used to MongoDB 4.0+ then you will be disappointed.

+DynamoDB combined with ElasticSearch seems to be a really nice combination of speed and power.
+Do as much as you can for most of your application by querying against DynamoDB, creating advanced indexes, etc., and you will get great performance.
+If you need more broad flexibility geared towards data analytics you can add ElasticSearch into the mix and get a lot of power out-of-the-box, but only for more "admin/reporting" types of queries.